Spin-off (media): Sidequels

 A spin-off may be called a sidequel, a portmanteau of "side" (as in side-by-side) and "sequel", when it occurs in the same timeframe as the original, sometimes contacting with the main narrative at points.
 In Japanese, the word gaiden (外伝) also refers to such contemporaneous spin-offs and is frequently translated as "side story".

 Crossovers

 Sometimes even when a show is not a spin-off of another, there will nevertheless be crossovers in which a character from one show makes an appearance on another.
 Sometimes crossovers are created in an attempt to provide closure to fans of another failed series.
-Sometimes show producers will re-introduce a character from an older series into a later one as a way of providing a connectivity of that particular producer's television "world".
+Sometimes show producers will reintroduce a character from an older series into a later one as a way of providing a connectivity of that particular producer's television "world".